vaibhavikarn2001/vaibhavikarn2001/README.md

 - 👀 I’m interested in coding,dancing and drawing...
 - I am a student of Carmel school .
 - Advanced Web Developer(Well, Junior!!)
+- I have learnt a programming language-Javascript and just started with Python basics.
 - I have been living on planet 🌎 since 2009.

 - 🤓A student of <a href="code.whitehatjr.com">Whitehat Jr</a>